Epsilon Tauri

 It is a member of the Hyades open cluster.
 As such its age is well constrained at 625 million years.
-It is claimed to be the heaviest among planet-harboring stars with reliable initial masses although the star HD 13189 is potentially more massive.
+It is claimed to be the heaviest among planet-harboring stars with reliable initial masses.
 Given its large mass, this star, though presently of spectral type K0 III, was formerly of spectral type A that has now evolved off the main sequence into the giant phase.
 It is regarded as a red clump giant; that is, a core-helium burning star.

 Since Epsilon Tauri lies near the plane of the ecliptic, it is sometimes occulted by the Moon and (very rarely) by planets.

-It has an 11th magnitude companion 182 arcseconds from the primary.
+It has an 11th magnitude companion 182 arcseconds away, although this is an unrelated background star.

 Nomenclature

 ε Tauri (Latinised to Epsilon Tauri) is the star's Bayer designation; it also bears the Flamsteed designation of 74 Tauri.
 On discovery, the planet was designated Epsilon Tauri b (or Ain b).

 The star bore the traditional name Ain (Arabic عين for "eye") and was given the name Oculus Boreus (Latin for "Northern eye") by John Flamsteed.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Ain for this star.

 In July 2014, the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Amateru for this planet.

 The winning name was based on that submitted by the Kamagari Astronomical Observatory of Kure, Hiroshima Prefecture, Japan: namely 'Amaterasu', the Shinto goddess of the Sun, born from the left eye of the god Izanagi.
 The IAU substituted 'Amateru' – which is a common Japanese appellation for shrines when they enshrine Amaterasu – because 'Amaterasu' is already used for an asteroid (10385 Amaterasu).

 In Chinese, 畢宿 (Bì Xiù), meaning Net, refers to an asterism consisting ε Tauri, δ3 Tauri, δ1 Tauri, γ Tauri, Aldebaran, θ2 Tauri, 71 Tauri and λ Tauri.
 Consequently, the Chinese name for ε Tauri itself is 畢宿一 (Bì Xiù yī), "the First Star of Net".